SynergyKit/synergykit-sdk-ios/DOCUMENTATION.md

 ```

 ## Communication
-In SynergyKit you can communicate with your users by different ways.
-There are listed some methods below this section.
+In SynergyKit you can communicate with your users in different ways.
+Some methods are listed below.

-One way is sending push notifications into user devices.
-This action need to have filled your API key for Android devices in Settings, section Android.
-For push notifications into iOS devices you need to fill your password and certificates into Apple section in Settings.
+One way is sending push notifications to user’s devices.
+For this action you need to have filled your API key for Android devices in Settings, section Android.
+For push notifications to iOS devices you need to fill your password and certificates into Apple section in Settings.

 Another way is sending emails to your users.
-For this you need to create email templates in administration under Mailing section.
+To be able to do this you need to create email templates in administration under Mailing section.

 ### Send notification